 2. Folic Acid (Vitamin B9)

 Folic acid or vitamin B9 is vital for cell growth.
 Which means it can help in the development of nails.
-Oleic acid could be obtained from foods such as citrus fruits, and leafy greens, greens, beets, and vegetables.
+Oleic acid could be obtained from foods such as citrus fruits, leafy greens, greens, beets, and vegetables.
 As a way to ensure and promote healthy hair growth, one must consume 400-500 mcg of folic acid.

 3. Vitamin A

 Vitamin A is vital for strengthening bones, bones, bones, teeth, and nails.
 It is likewise a famous antioxidant.
-This ensures that the damage resulting from radicals have been expelled from inside the body.
+This ensures that the damage resulting from radicals has been expelled from inside the body.
 In the event you would consider preferably vegan options, vitamin A is identified in foods such as grapefruit, spinach, yams, as well as apples.
 Besides, it can be utilized, including milk, liver, and eggs in meat and non-vegan options.

 4. Vitamin C

-Eat oranges to stay away from catching colds?
+Eat oranges to stay away from catching colds.
 Oranges, or some other citrus fruits for that thing, are rich.
 It is also a powerful antioxidant.
 Since the human body does not produce this Vitamin, it is imperative to consume foods that contain vitamin C or take supplements.
 It might be found in berries, citrus fruits (oranges, limes, and oranges ), tomatoes, leafy greens, and tomatoes.

 How To Make Your Nails Grow Faster And Stronger